 The plan administrator determines the term of stock appreciation rights granted under the 2016 Plan, up to a maximum of ten years.
 Unless the terms of a participant's stock appreciation right agreement provides otherwise, if a participant's service relationship with us or any of our affiliates ceases for any reason other than cause, disability or death, the participant may generally exercise any vested stock appreciation right for a period of three months following the cessation of service.
 The stock appreciation right term will be further extended in the event that exercise of the stock appreciation right following such a termination of service is prohibited by applicable securities laws.
 If a participant's service relationship with us, or any of our affiliates, ceases due to disability or death, or a participant dies within a certain period following cessation of service, the participant or a beneficiary may generally exercise any vested stock appreciation right for a period of 12 months in the event of disability and 18 months in the event of death.
-In the event of a termination for cause, stock appreciation right terminate immediately upon the occurrence of the event giving rise to the termination of the individual for cause.
-In no event may a stock appreciation right be exercised beyond the expiration of its term.
+In the event of a termination for cause, stock appreciation right be exercised beyond the expiration of its term.